powsybl/powsybl-core/docs/tools/afs.md

 ```
 *Note*: The `archive` command exports both the afs' contents and its structure.

-###Example4: restore an afs with a previously archived content directory
+### Example 4: restore an afs with a previously archived content directory
 Let's assume `/tmp/archive_my_first_fs` contains an afs archived content, previously created using the `--archive` argument (ref.
 Example3, above)
 ```shell
 $> cd <POWSYBL_HOME>/bin